endjin/dotnet-adr/README.md

 # Endjin.Adr
-Tools for adopting and using Architectural Decision Records
+A .NET Global Tool for adopting and using Architectural Decision Records (ADR).

 See https://github.com/joelparkerhenderson/architecture_decision_record for a comprehensive overview of ADR.

 ## dotnet global tools

-`adr` is a dotnet global tool.
+`adr` is a .NET global tool.

 To list all the global tools installed on your machine, open a command prompt and type: